 - Standing for long periods

-While some cases of plantar faciitis are due to genetics, many can be prevented or treated with good home care.
+While some cases of plantar fasciitis are due to genetics, many can be prevented or treated with good home care.

-How can I prevent heel pain in the morning from plantar faciitis?
+How can I prevent heel pain in the morning from plantar fasciitis?

 There are many things you can do to prevent pain from plantar fasciitis including:

 - Wear shoes with good support

 - Low-impact exercises like swimming or walking

 Whether you lead an active lifestyle or spend much of your time at home, these things can help prevent plantar fasciitis from developing.

 How can I get treatment for plantar fasciitis?